 Most departed individuals cross over without difficulty.
 On occasion, however, the deceased need help.
 Every instance of a stuck entity is different, but from my own practice and reading, individuals can linger secondary to sudden death/trauma, intense feelings (anger, fear, or confusion for example), a large number of death in one area or close in time (i.e., a more collective trauma, such as the significant increase of death from covid-19), feelings of attachment (to a project or loved ones or even addiction – this last one, I see more often).

-I won’t provide how-to details on psychopomp work, as 1) this is a more advanced skill set and is not recommended for the beginner or intermediate person and 2) there are trainings for this and professionals that do this work (and people deserve to be paid for their trainings and skills; if you need help, hire a psychopomp, many have sliding scales for financial limitations).
+I won’t provide how-to details on psychopomp work, as 1) this is a more advanced skill set and is not recommended for the beginner or intermediate person and 2) there are trainings for this and professionals that do this work (and people deserve to be paid for their trainings and skills; if you need help, hire a psychopomp, many, including me, have sliding scales for financial limitations).

 I will, however, offer some insights into the work that might inspire you to learn more, become more open to considering worlds unseen, live more fully as a contemplation of death, and honor our dying and dead.